AI Use Cases/Construction

 The Problem

 Construction operations teams manage vendor relationships across fragmented systems - Procore handles scheduling, Sage 300 tracks financials, email threads bury RFI responses, and spreadsheets track subcontractor performance metrics that nobody updates consistently.
 When a concrete supplier misses a delivery window or a mechanical sub's submittal sits unapproved for two weeks, the superintendent discovers it through a phone call, not a system alert.
-Project managers spend 8-12 hours weekly manually cross-referencing vendor performance data, change order requests, and safety compliance records across platforms that don't talk to each other.
+A project manager juggling this by hand can easily lose a full day or more each week manually cross-referencing vendor performance data, change order requests, and safety compliance records across platforms that don't talk to each other - the actual hours are what we baseline against your own PM logs during scoping, not a number we assert upfront.

 Revenue & Operational Impact

 This operational friction directly erodes margins.
 Schedule variance compounds when vendor delays aren't flagged until they impact the critical path.
-RFI response cycles stretch to 14-21 days instead of the 5-7 day target because approvals require hunting down architects and owners across email.
+RFI response cycles often stretch well past a firm's own target because approvals require hunting down architects and owners across email - exactly how far is a number we pull from your own RFI log during the audit.
 Subcontractor coordination failures cascade into labor productivity losses - crews sit idle waiting for materials or inspections.
 Safety incidents spike when vendor-related issues (incomplete equipment certifications, unvetted labor) slip through manual compliance checks, driving TRIR rates up and insurance premiums with them.

 Why Generic Tools Fail